Skip to contents

 hd_threshold

 Numeric.
-A threshold value for host density.
-All locations with a host density below the selected threshold will be excluded from the connectivity analysis, which focuses the analysis on the most important locations.
-The values for the host density threshold can range between 0 and 1; if value is 1, all locations will be excluded from the analysis and 0 will include all locations in the analysis.
-Selecting a threshold for host density requires at least knowing what is the maximum value in the host density map to avoid excluding all locations in the analysis. if value is 1, all locations will be excluded from the analysis and 0 will include all locations in the analysis.
-Selecting a threshold for host density requires at least knowing what is the maximum value in the host density map to avoid excluding all locations in the analysis.
+A threshold value for habitat suitability (e.g., habitat density or climate suitability).
+All locations with a habitat suitability below the selected threshold will be excluded from the connectivity analysis, which focuses the analysis on the most important locations.
+For example, the values for the habitat suitability range between 0 and 1; if the threshold is 1, all locations will be excluded from the analysis and 0 will include all locations in the analysis.
+Selecting a threshold for habitat suitability requires at least knowing the maximum value in the habitat suitability map to avoid excluding all locations from the analysis.
+Note that if the layer of habitat suitability has entry values above 1, hd_threshold can also be adjusted accordingly.

 res